tinzzyli/tinzzyli.github.io/_posts/2023-03-22-data-structure-3.md

 ```java
 a[0] = a[a.length-1];
 ```
-Then MaxHeapify the array
+Then MaxHeapify the array.

 Note that:

-- To detach the element, you need to do **HeapSize--**
+To detach the element, you need to do **HeapSize--**
 ```java
 public static void HeapExtractMax(double[] a) {
     //BuildMaxHeap(a);